What networks do the Chainflow Staking Systems operate on?

 - Keep enough rewards and fees to maintain and improve the network.

-- Keep a percentage of rewards and fees to repay myself for the time and effort invested in running the systems.
+- Keep a percentage of rewards and fees to repay ourself for the time and effort invested in running the systems.

 - Maintain full transparency into the distribution and uses of rewards and fees.